FRC1410/Scouting2024/story_templates/add_scoring_button.md

+First you need to pull down any code updates.

+Run `git pull --rebase` from the command line inside the project directory.
+Hopefully there are no any errors.
+If there are, message Lew.

 You can see in the file `db/schema.rb:48` around line 48 that the table `team_score_sheets` does not yet have a field for this data.

 At the command line run:

-`rail g migration AddScoreSpeakerAmplifiedToTeamScoreSheets`
+`rail g migration AddScoreScoreHarmonyToTeamScoreSheets`

 (When creating a database migration it is best to add a very descriptive name.)

 This will create a file with that name in `db/migrate` that will be prefixed by a timestamp.
 This is how Rails updates the structure of the database.

-You will need to update this file to add a column `score_speaker_amplified`.
+You will need to update this file to add a column `score_harmony`.
 See `db/migrate/20240112162219_add_score_trap_to_match_actions.rb:3` for an example of how to do this.

 Note the ` :default => 0` at the end.
 This is important to tell the database to make any existing rows in the database equal to 0 and all future records to have a default value of 0.